pesho-ivanov/martinus.github.io/_posts/2007-10-04-optimized-pow-approximation-for-java-and-c-c.md

 }
 ```

 This concludes my little tutorial on microoptimization of the `pow()` function.
-If you have come this far, I congratulate your presistence :-)
+If you have come this far, I congratulate your presistence :smiley:

 **UPDATE** Recently there several other approximative pow calculation methods have been developed, here are some others that I have found through [reddit](http://www.reddit.com/r/programming/comments/8kftl/fast_pow_approximation_in_java_and_c/):